Next-generation global gravitational-wave detector network: Impact of detector orientation on compact binary coalescence and stochastic gravitational-wave background searches: Introduction

 In this paper we will concentrate the discussion on two primary targets of next-generation GW detector networks, CBCs and stochastic GW backgrounds.
 We also study the observational potential for a global GW detection network, namely ET and CE together.
 The influence of the network's geometry on its sensitivity to stochastic backgrounds is determined by the overlap reduction function (ORF)~\cite{Christensen:1992,Flanagan:1993,Christensen:1997}.
 Conversely, for CBC searches, it is essential to identify an analogous function that will allow for the optimization of the detector network without the necessity of performing parameter estimation across numerous events.
-Since for CBC studies it is generally helpful if a detector network is able to reconstruct both polarizations, the function we will employ is the network alignment factor~\cite{Klimenko:2005,Sutton:2009,Raffai:2013,Usman:2018}.
+Since CBC studies rely on accurate waveform reconstruction to improve source characterization, it is helpful if a detector network is able to reconstruct both polarizations.
+The function we will employ for this purpose is the network alignment factor~\cite{Klimenko:2005,Sutton:2009,Raffai:2013,Usman:2018}.
 It is a measure of how well a network can detect both GW polarizations, which can be computed from the geometry and the sensitivity of the interferometers alone and is a function of sky direction.
 Using the ORF and the network alignment factor as metrics, we will show how the arm orientations of the individual detectors can be chosen such that the network performs optimally.
 Since the two metrics prefer almost orthogonal orientations, we also demonstrate how they can be combined to achieve a good balance.

 In order to show the impact of different network alignment factors and therefore different arm orientations on key CBC aspects like detection efficiency, localization and distance measurement, we consider a reference binary neutron star (BNS) system on which we estimate these quantities using Bayesian parameter inference, specifically \texttt{PyCBC inference}~\cite{Biwer:2018}.
 This has the benefit that our results are population model independent, in exchange, distinct properties of a population are not considered.